About the Pediatric Residency Program

 The Memorial Sloan Kettering Cancer Center is a cancer treatment and research institute, recognized as one of the best in the world and ranked as the “best hospital” for cancer care for the past 25 years, according to U.S. News & World Report.
 As a resident, you will take care of patients, together with leading experts in the treatment of pediatric malignancies and immune deficiencies.
 For more information, please click here.

-Other outside rotations include Pediatric Surgery (Montefiore), Cardiology at Children’s Hospital at Montefiore, and Nephrology at New York Presbyterian (Weill Cornell Medicine).
+Other outside rotations include Pediatric Surgery (Montefiore), Gastroenterology and Cardiology at Children’s Hospital at Montefiore, Nephrology at New York Presbyterian (Weill Cornell Medicine).

 The clinical experiences in the ambulatory, inpatient, and acute care settings are complemented by daily didactic sessions.
 There are more than 500 hours each academic year of morning and afternoon conferences consisting of lectures and activities for the enhancement of knowledge.
 Each conference is attended by the program director or other faculty attending.